Kafolabi/mortgage-repayment-app/README.md

 - **Keyboard Navigation**: Users can complete the form using only their keyboard.
 - **Responsive Design**: The app provides an optimal layout for the interface depending on the device's screen size.
 - **Interactive Elements**: Hover and focus states are available for all interactive elements on the page.
+- **Amortization Schedule**: Users can view a detailed amortization schedule showing the breakdown of each payment.

 ## Getting Started